-In 2006, I was fortunate to enrol in the Toastmaster's International programme at the University of Moratuwa where I made my ice breaker on How I do things differently which will also give you some additional insight into my life.
+In 2006, I was fortunate to enrol in the Toastmaster's International programme at the University of Moratuwa where I made my Ice Breaker at Toastmaster's Club of University of Moratuwa on How I do things differently which will also give you some additional insight into my life.
 Soon afterwards, I undertook my final sabbatical leave from October 2006 to October 2007 at the University of Manitoba in Canada, in collaboration with the Manitoba HVDC Research Centre, developing a small signal stability module for the well known PSCAD/EMTDC programme.

 Although I was scheduled to retire on 30th September 2013, my services were extended, and I finally retired on 30th March 2014 when I had completed 44 years of teaching at the University of Moratuwa (and its predecessors).
 In Recognition of my services, I was also bestowed the title Emeritus Professor by the University of Moratuwa.

 On the eve of my retirement, I was honoured by the Institution of Engineers, Sri Lanka with its Engineering Excellence Award, and by the University of Moratuwa by the Teaching Excellence Award.
 Some years earlier, I had also received the Research Excellence Award from the University.
 In August 2014, the batch of graduates from the 1969 final year of which I was part of, completed its 45th anniversary by fully equipping a room to the level of an international seminar room.

 My autobiography titled "A Tongue-in-cheek autobiography of Prof. Dr. Eng.
 Rohan Lucas", which was started on the eve of retirement, was completed soon after retirement.